-- If necessarym re-thread the machine with thread to best match the binding in the top and bobbin.
+- If necessary, re-Thread the machine with Thread to best match the Binding in the top and Bobbin.
 Keep a slightly lengthened stitch.
-Edgestitch the binding in place through all the layers.
+Edgestitch the Binding in place through all the layers.

 - Use this trimmed pattern to mark the position for the snaps on both flaps.

 - After you’ve marked both sides, overlap the flaps into their final position and double check that your marked points line up.

 - Following the package directions or our own handy tutorial on Metal Snaps, insert the top half of the snaps on the right flap.

 - Place the cap into position from front to back through the hole at your marked point.
 Snap the back into position.